lengstrom/fast-style-transfer/docs.md

 - `--tv-weight`: Weight of total variation term in loss function.
 Default: `2e2`.
 - `--learning-rate`: Learning rate for optimizer.
 Default: `1e-3`.
 - `--slow`: For debugging loss function.
 Direct optimization on pixels using Gatys' approach.
 Uses `test` image as content value, `test_dir` for saving fully optimized images.
+- `--optimizer`: Change the optimizer to either L-BFGS or ADAM
+- `--iteraitons`: Changes the maximum number of iteraitons per training image for L-BFGS.
+Not necessary for ADAM.

 ## evaluate.py